-The main issue: As Archers addled mind warps constantly between what is real and what isn’t, Barry Six returns to the fray.
-And as Archer’s mind shreds he finally sees Barry in the way we are all used to seeing him; in his red track suit.
-He and Archer go at it as Archer’s coma state reaches its end.
+The main issue: As Archer’s addled mind warps constantly between what is real and what isn’t; Barry Six returns to the fray.
+As Archer’s mind shreds, he finally sees Barry in the way we are all used to seeing him (in his red track suit).
+He and Archer go at it as Archer’s coma state reaches its zenith.

 Damage to Barry: It seems like a fair fight this time round.

 Damage to Archer: It seems facing off against Barry is what brings Archer out of his coma at last.